Vanilla Vargas: Impact Wrestling (2019)

 On August 30, 2019, Vanilla made her debut for Impact Wrestling as part of the promotion's partnership with teaming with Kiera Hogan and Madison Rayne where was defeated against Chik Tormenta, Jordynne Grace and Rosemary.

 Personal life

-She is in a relationship with fellow professional wrestler Broderick Shepherd, better known by the ring name Australian Suicide.

-On July 7, 2020, she and Shepherd announced on Twitter that they were expecting their first child together.
+On 7 July 2020, she and Broderick Shepherd (better known by his ring name "Australian Suicide") announced on Twitter that they were expecting their first child together.
+They married in 2021.
+Shepherd died on 6 March 2025 at the age of 32.